This residence is a part of Neighborhood R

 |Ujamaa*||4-class||Mixed-gender by corridor||N/A||Ethnic Theme House - Black Culture Focus.|

 *Important Assignment Information

-Residential Education offers a pre-assignment system for Special Program Houses for academic year assignments.
-This process allows Resident Fellows, Faculty Affiliates and house program staff to pre-assign, before the annual housing Draw, a set number of residents who complete a pre-assignment application and meet specific requirements.
+Residential Education offers a pre-assignment system for University Theme Houses for academic year assignments.
+This process allows Resident Fellows, Faculty Affiliates and house program staff to pre-assign, before the annual housing assignment process, all spaces in the house to students who complete a pre-assignment application and meet specific requirements.
 See the Residential Education website for detailed pre-assignment information.